gruntwork-io/docs/_docs-sources/pipelines-v1/overview/index.md

 # ECS Deploy Runner

-:::info New Version
+:::info Newer Version Available
-This is documentation for an old version of Gruntwork Pipelines.
-Looking for the documentation for the most recent version?
-Click [here](../../pipelines/overview/).
+This documentation pertains to an old version of Gruntwork Pipelines which used the ECS Deploy Runner.
+[Click here](../../pipelines/overview/) to view documentation for the most recent version.
 :::